cksystemsteaching/selfie/README.md

 Everything a computer does is essentially based on the connection of Boolean logic and digital electronics.
 If you are interested in the topic look for books on computer architecture of which we mention one at the end of the chapter.
 It is an incredibly exciting, highly active field that is the foundation of the computer revolution.

+> Boolean logic abstracts from hardware and thus allows us to ignore physics

 You may ask yourself why we do not go further into the details of digital electronics here.
 The reason is because we can, thanks to Boolean logic, and thereby save a lot of time and effort.
 Boolean logic provides an *abstraction* from digital electronics that allows us to ignore physics!
 This is almost magic.

 Computer scientists love abstractions and this is our first example out of many that follow below.
 The key to understanding many abstractions in computer science is to keep in mind that everything in a computer is encoded in bits which in turn are handled by electronic circuits.
 Boolean logic allows us to focus at least on the bits.
 However, even that level of detail is often too cumbersome to deal with directly, which is why we go even further and introduce binary arithmetic and so on.
 So, always ask yourself how we can manage those bits on a level of abstraction that is closer to what we want to do.